-Study/practice and meeting rooms in the Manwaring Center and McKay Library are open for students to schedule during normal building hours.
+Study/practice and meeting rooms in the Manwaring Center, McKay Library, and the Science and Technology Center are open for students to schedule during normal building hours.
 A room may be reserved for a block of time up to three hours.
 Because of the number of students who need space, no back-to-back scheduling will be accepted.
-(If you have on-campus employment or a church position that requires scheduling, please refer to the other sections of this website)
+(If you have on-campus employment or a church position that requires scheduling, please refer to the other sections of this website.)

 Why do I need to schedule space?